tarapolli/python_api_challenge/README.md

-# Python API Homework - What's the Weather Like?
+# Python API project: What's the Weather Like?

 What's the weather like as we approach the equator?